zernonia/supabase-realtime-playground/README.md

 After long hour of studying and replicating, I'm proud to present this **Open Source Supabase Realtime NextConf Clone** Playground 🔥

+> ⚠️ If you encountered any bugs🐛, please report it so that I can prepare my Bug Spray!

 ### 🔨 Built With

 - [Supabase](https://supabase.io/)